TEXAS DIVORCE BASICS

 - The Answer alone doesn’t assert any claims against the Petitioner.
 To make claims against a petitioner and have the courts award you something, you will have to file a Counter Petition.

 - The spouse that files the Answer does not have to go to court and it does not necessarily mean that the case is contested.

 Official Service in Person

 You can hire an official process server or constable to give legal notice to the Respondent (your spouse) in person.
 After your spouse has been served you will receive a Return of Service from the process server for proof that your spouse has received legal notice of the filing of the petition for divorce.

 - This Return of Service form must be filed with the district clerk to show the Court that your spouse has received legal notice of the divorce case.

 - If the Respondent fails to file an Answer (response to the divorce for through the use of an Answer Form) by the Monday following the 20th day after receipt of legal notice, the Petitioner can request a default judgment and the Court can award a divorce to the Petitioner without the Respondent signing off.

 - Your divorce can only be finalized after 60 days from the day you filed the petition for divorce but the 60 day waiting period can be waived due to domestic violence.

 Did your spouse sign an Answer or have made it clear that they will not agree with your terms?
 If the answer to this question is “yes”, you have a contested divorce.
 The divorce process is stressful enough, a contested divorce is more stressful and expensive.
 The cost of a divorce can be low or be very high depending on wether it is a contested or uncontested divorce.
-Is it worth it?
+Is it worth it to fight your spouse?

 Contested divorce in Texas (Spouse Disagrees)(High Cost)